-There are currently eight HPOZs within the Wilshire Community Plan area.
-The parcels of the pending Miracle Mile HPOZ, in the Wilshire Community Plan, have generally been developed to the maximum zoning capacity.
-The parcels in the pending Miracle Mile HPOZ are located in a Low II Residential, Low Medium I Residential, and Medium Residential land use designation, which is a mix single-family and multi-family zones.
+There are currently four HPOZs within the Hollywood Community Plan area.
+The parcels of the pending Sunset Square HPOZ, in the Hollywood Community Plan, have generally been developed to the maximum zoning capacity.
+The majority of parcels in the pending Sunset Square HPOZ are located in a Low II density land use designation, which is essentially a single-family zone.
+26 parcels in the pending Sunset Square HPOZ are located in a Medium Residential land use designation, with most of the structures built out to the maximum zoning capacity.
 It is the intent of the HPOZ program to ensure that proposed projects and new development are compatible in overall scale, size, massing, bulk, setback, and design with the surrounding HPOZ neighborhood and Community Plan areas.
-Adoption of the pending Miracle Mile HPOZ and Preservation Plan will not alter the environment, but will address development within the HPOZ boundaries to ensure that future projects and development are compatible with the HPOZ and Wilshire Community Plan area; therefore protecting the historic resources within the HPOZ.
+Adoption of the pending Sunset Square HPOZ and Preservation Plan will not alter the environment, but will address development within the HPOZ boundaries to ensure that future projects and development are compatible with the HPOZ and Hollywood Community Plan area; therefore protecting the historic resources within the HPOZ.
 Consequently, there is no cumulative impact on the environment from previous HPOZ adoptions, current HPOZ adoptions, or future HPOZ adoptions.

 Significant Effect - "A categorical exemption shall not be used for any activity where there is a reasonable possibility that the activity will have a significant effect on the environment due to unusual circumstances."
 This exception applies when, although the project may otherwise be exempt, there is a reasonable possibility that the project will have a significant effect due to unusual circumstances.
-Examples include projects, which may affect scenic or historical resources.
+Examples include projects which may affect scenic or historical resources.

-Like the other thirty HPOZs in the City, the proposed Miracle Mile HPOZ and Preservation Plan would, through its design regulations, protect identified historic resources.
-There are no unusual circumstances that would have a significant impact on the environment due to the adoption of the Miracle Mile HPOZ and Preservation Plan.
+Like the other thirty HPOZs in the City, the proposed Sunset Square HPOZ and Preservation Plan would, through its design regulations, protect identified historic resources.
+There are no unusual circumstances that would have a significant impact on the environment due to the adoption of the Sunset Square HPOZ and Preservation Plan.
 Therefore, there is no possibility of significant effects on the environment.

 Scenic Highway - "A categorical exemption shall not be used for a project which may result in damage to scenic resources, including but not limited to, trees, historic buildings, rock outcroppings, or similar resources, within a highway officially designated as a state scenic highway.
 This does not apply to improvements which are required as mitigation by an adopted negative declaration or certified EIR."
-This exception applies when a project may result in damage to scenic resources within a duly designated scenic highway.
+This exception applies when a projects may result in damage to scenic resources within a duly designated scenic highway.

-The proposed Miracle Mile HPOZ does not contain any State or City designated scenic highway or parkway.
-Thus, the proposed Miracle Mile HPOZ and Preservation Plan would not negatively impact scenic resources within a duly designated scenic highway.
+The proposed Sunset Square HPOZ does not contain any State or City designated scenic highway or parkway.
+Thus, the proposed Sunset Square HPOZ and Preservation Plan would not negatively impact scenic resources within a duly designated scenic highway.
 Rather, the proposed HPOZ and Preservation Plan would protect the unique character of the neighborhood, which retains much of its original design, street grid pattern, and generous building setbacks.